Hemophilia and other coagulation disorders: neurologic aspects

 Examination.
 A complete pupillary examination consists of 5 parts: inspection, measurement of pupillary size in the light and in the dark, reaction to light, the swinging flashlight test, and the near response.

-Inspection.
-First, the pupils are inspected for evidence of irregularity or iris damage.
+1. Inspection: The pupils are inspected for evidence of irregularity or iris damage.

 Management is aimed at the etiology of each specific pupillary abnormality.